Skip to main content

 • Built-in GPS

-We don't like: Not compatible with Apple phones
+We don't like: Doesn't work with Apple phones

 See how Samsung compares with the best smartwatches.